Really enjoying the live chats!

 South-West Ambulance Service, The John Innes Centre, WH Smith

 Brighton & Sussex Medical School

-Inspiring the public!
+Favourite thing to do in my job Inspiring the public!
 My favourite thing to do is to be able to explain to people what cool things I and others are doing to help find cures for disease.
 I do this by writing articles aimed at the lay person and getting involved in public engagement events like science festivals.
 After all, you guys are the ones we need to please for us to be able do our research in the first place!
 When it comes to DOING science, watching mouse stem cells transform into tiny beating hearts in a petri dish is also pretty cool!